Gamify-IT/docs/dev-manuals/test-plans/overworld/u-overworld-20-loading-screen.md

 ## Alternative procedures

-3.1 an error while fetching data from the backend - the user is notified of the error and can start a demo version of the game
+3.1 an error occurs while fetching data from the backend - the user is notified of the error and can start a demo version of the game

 ## Criticality